octaedro/MyPomodoro/README.md

 yarn ios
 ```

-If everything is set up correctly, you should see your new app running in the Android Emulator, iOS Simulator, or your connected device.
+If everything is set up correctly, you should see the app running in the Android Emulator, iOS Simulator, or your connected device.

-This is one way to run your app — you can also build it directly from Android Studio or Xcode.
+This is one way to run the app — you can also build it directly from Android Studio or Xcode.

-## Step 3: Modify your app

-Now that you have successfully run the app, let's make changes!

-Open `App.tsx` in your text editor of choice and make some changes.
-When you save, your app will automatically update and reflect these changes — this is powered by [Fast Refresh](https://reactnative.dev/docs/fast-refresh).

-When you want to forcefully reload, for example to reset the state of your app, you can perform a full reload:

-- **Android**: Press the <kbd>R</kbd> key twice or select **"Reload"** from the **Dev Menu**, accessed via <kbd>Ctrl</kbd> + <kbd>M</kbd> (Windows/Linux) or <kbd>Cmd ⌘</kbd> + <kbd>M</kbd> (macOS).
-- **iOS**: Press <kbd>R</kbd> in iOS Simulator.

-## Congratulations! :tada:

-You've successfully run and modified your React Native App. :partying_face:

-### Now what?

-- If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
-- If you're curious to learn more about React Native, check out the [docs](https://reactnative.dev/docs/getting-started).

-# Troubleshooting

-If you're having issues getting the above steps to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

-# Learn More

-To learn more about React Native, take a look at the following resources:

-- [React Native Website](https://reactnative.dev) - learn more about React Native.
-- [Getting Started](https://reactnative.dev/docs/environment-setup) - an **overview** of React Native and how setup your environment.
-- [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
-- [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
-- [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.